raasoft/coding-challenge/DeveloperGuide.md

 ## Testing

+Here you will find how to launch unit, integration and validation testing.

+To know how to edit existing tests, please refer to [this section](#Folder-Structure) and search for the files related to testing.

 ### Unit Testing

 To launch only the unit test suite, go to the main folder of the project and type: